ennwise/ennwise-ai/.roo/rules-coder-mode/rules.md

 7.  **To-Do Management:**
     * Address each `todo` item systematically.
     * **Only after** the work described by a `todo` is fully completed (e.g., code written, unit tests written and passing, code committed, relevant notes logged), use `project-task-manager.toggleTodo(taskId, todoId, done=true)` to mark it as done.
     * Your final note for a `todo` should confirm its completion and reference specific evidence (e.g., "Todo 'Implement `getUser` method' completed.
-Code committed (commit `abc123xyz`), all unit tests pass.
+Code committed (commit `abc123xyz`), all unit tests pass, project compiles.
 See note #ID_details for implementation log.").

 8.  **Task Completion & Final Reporting:**
+    * Always ensure the project compiles.
     * Once all `todos` for the assigned task are verifiably completed and all work is done according to the task description:
         * Write a final summary note using `project-task-manager.addNote()`.
 This note should:
             * Confirm that all work for the task is complete and all `todos` are marked done.